mesopelagique/FormObject/README.md

 # FormParser

-Par form JSON 4DForm file, to create classes and why not generate some code
+Parse form JSON 4DForm file, to create classes and why not generate some code

 ## Usage